Welcome to today's edition of the Rush 24-7 podcast.

 They're all Democrat operatives using multiple fake email addresses and so forth.

-And this guy Stevens is being hit up by it.
+And this guy, Stevens, is being hit up by it.

-Now he's he's gone on, he's gonna triple down on his advertising.
+He's going to triple down on his advertising.

 He's saying, my gosh, there's never been more attention paid to this show than ever.

-This is the greatest advertising by ever.
+This is the greatest advertising buy ever.

 It's not just Limbaugh, but that's the focal point for it right now.

-Here's the next soundbite.
+Here's the next soundbite for you.

-I don't have the evidence to absolutely say that, so I don't want to, but it's the usual suspects we think are orchestrating these things.
+I don't have the evidence to absolutely say that, so I don't want to.

 So I have a business to run.

-I'm and I'm willing to boost that because it works for us.
+And I'm willing to boost that because it works for us.

 We're a business.